EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/07_forms/README.md

 npm install
 npm run dev          # http://localhost:5173
-npm run typecheck    # vue-tsc --noEmit
+npm run typecheck    # vue-tsc --noEmit npm test             # vitest run npm run test:watch   # vitest, in watch mode
 ```

+Steps 1, 2 and 5 come with their specs already written:
+**`tests/registration.spec.ts`** is the rule list below, written down — every
+message, the `age` that arrives as a string and leaves as a number, the mismatch
+that has to land on `confirm`, and the server error that must display like any
+other.
+It is red on the skeleton; keep `npm run test:watch` in a second terminal.

+It stops at the edge of the DOM on purpose: the focus management and the `aria-*`
+wiring of step 6 are checked in the browser, where they mean something.

 The app has two tabs — the hand-rolled form and the VeeValidate one — and a
 footer showing the fake API's call counters.
 The "server" knows three registered